Portishead Railway: Construction, and a change of location

 Work progressed swiftly, and a portion may have been opened in early 1865 from Rownham near Clifton Bridge to the junction with the B&ER main line near the Telegraph Inn in Bedminster.

 A number of changes were made to the intended route as work progressed, and the most significant was the change from a pier at Portbury to a dock at Portishead.
 The pier would have been exposed to westerly winds and would have had limited accommodation for the reception and loading of vessels.
-The intended Portishead branch became the main line, curving north at Portishead to service the west side of the new dock, and the Portbury section of the originally intended main line was abandoned; these changes were authorised in a new Act of 1866.
+The intended Portishead branch became the main line, curving north at Portishead to service the west side of the new dock, and the Portbury section of the originally intended main line was abandoned; these changes were authorised in the Bristol and Portishead Pier and Railway Act 1866 (29 & 30 Vict. c. lxxxviii).
 Evidently the dock required more expenditure than the pier, and an additional £66,000 of share capital and £20,000 in loans were authorised.

 The access to the new dock required a crossing of Portishead Pill on a curve, and a wooden trestle viaduct of 23 spans was required.

 Colonel Yolland of the Board of Trade carried out an inspection of the line on 12 April 1867.
 He noted that the gradients and curves were significantly inferior to those on the original 1863 design; this probably indicates that they were sacrificed to reduce earthworks and avoid one of the tunnels.
 The line was 9 mi 11+1/2 ch in length, with an additional 48+1/2 ch at the dock.
 The track was broad gauge, and there were stations at Clifton Bridge, Pill, Portbury and Portishead, and a siding at Ashton Vale Works; there was an engine turntable at Portishead.
 However Yolland found numerous shortcomings; as well as fencing deficiencies there were inadequate clearances to two bridge abutments and to retaining walls, and in the No. 2 Tunnel; and proper signalling needed to be provided at the junction with the B&ER and at the Ashton Vale siding.

 These and other shortcomings were attended to at once, and the line opened on 18 April 1867.
 The train service in 1870 was eight trains each way daily, with a journey time of 30 to 35 minutes; there was one train each way on Sundays, the return to Bristol leaving at 8:30 pm.